Acreage : 2058

 If you are looking for recreational activities outside of hunting on the ranch, Hollydot Golf Course in Colorado City is an 18-hole public course with scenic mountain views to its West.
 If you want to go fishing, the nearest lake is Lake Beckwith, which is fully stocked and you can bring a boat with an electric trolling motor (no gas-powered engines), kayak, or paddle-boards.
 You could also try your luck on Greenhorn or Graneros Creek which are both on the outskirts of Colorado City.
 However, if you do want to break out the big boat, the nearest and best place to go for standard boating is about an hour North at Pueblo Reservoir which is known for its black crappie, bluegill, blue catfish, and bass fishing.

 If you're seeking a mountain retreat, San Isabel National Forest is a short 20-mile drive from your front door which provides great camping, hiking, ATV trails, mountain biking, and backpacking.
 Skiing is not Southern Colorado's strong suit, but if you're really itching to hit the slopes, the nearest ski areas are going to be 125 miles (Monarch Ski Area) or 195 miles away (Wolf Creek Ski Area).

-The Carlson Ranch provides an excellent opportunity for any sportsman that likes to mix their business and pleasure.
+The CC Ranch provides an excellent opportunity for any sportsman that likes to mix their business and pleasure.
 The ranch has multiple economic assets from the platted Cedarwood View Estates acreage to the infrastructure already in place for livestock use, but also serves as fantastic hunting grounds for multiple big game species and a great central base-camp for many recreational activities in Southern Colorado.